glynnbird/cachemachine/README.md

 are formed into a hash.
 This becomes the cache key for the cache data store.
 If the request can be retrieved from cache, it is fetched and the callback called.
 If the item is not in cache, it is fetched using a real 'request' object, cached and then returned to you.

 ### Why cachemachine?

 If you're using `request` already and don't want to change your code, then you can use *cachemachine* as a drop-in replacement and decide which
 HTTP calls to cache and for how long.
-This can take the load of over-burdened API servers and to speed up your service.
+This can take the load of over-burdened API servers and speed up your service.